AhmedAbouelkher/hack_jack_syntax_analyzer/README.md

 ## Compliance

 This implementation fully complies with the Nand2Tetris Project 10 specification and generates XML output that matches the expected format for the course's test suite.

-## License

-This project is part of the Nand2Tetris educational curriculum.
-See the course materials for licensing information.